Soludus/Soludus2Enercity/README.md

 Content inside `Assets/Soludus/VR Game/`.
 Many generic components are included that can be reused in different games.
 Most game assets are included in this repository.
-Audio assets are found in [FMOD Banks].
+Audio assets are found here: [FMOD Banks].
 The `FMOD Banks` folder must be placed at the root of the Unity project.

 ### Asset project sources